 Ransomware is still evolving, and the most common defense against it isn’t working effectively.
 However, this isn’t to say that stopping ransomware is a lost cause.

-You can get a head start on this conversation by downloading our new ransomware defense e-book: Atos insights on emerging trends, combat strategies and solutions to enable an effective ransomware defense.
+Learn more about how you can adopt a new approach to stop ransomware in the real world with Eviden’s ransomware defense e-book: Eviden insights on emerging trends, combat strategies and solutions to enable an effective ransomware defense.